turicfr/CPPS-PCL/README.md

 **Warning:** High ban risk - Do not use with your own main penguin.

+**Note:** This PCL does NOT work for Club Penguin Rewritten on purpose, and any request to change it will not be accepted.

 This PCL contains 2 modes:

 ### 1. Single-Login